A Unified Analysis of Federated Learning with Arbitrary Client Participation: Conclusion

 \section{Conclusion}

 In this paper, we have studied FL with arbitrary client participation.
 For a generalized FedAvg algorithm that amplifies parameter updates every $\period$ rounds, we have developed a unified framework for convergence analysis and obtained convergence rates for a variety of client participation patterns.
 Our findings suggest that regularized participation with finite $\period$ gives the best performance and matches the lower bound of SGD convergence error when $T$ is sufficiently large.
 For stochastic participation, first, we have formally proven that convergence is guaranteed when the participation process is ergodic.
 Then, for two generic classes of participation processes, we have proven that with a properly chosen $\period$, our convergence rate matches state-of-the-art FedAvg convergence rates that were derived for the idealized case of independent and unbiased participation.
 The empirical results have confirmed that amplification is useful and also provided further insights.
-Since the scenario of arbitrary participation is complex also from a practical perspective, an advanced empirical study can be an interesting direction for future work.
+Future directions include analysis of advanced FL algorithms and more detailed empirical study.